skills/migrate-ado-repository/.github/steps/1-step.md

 ### ⌨️ Activity: Create Azure DevOps Personal Access Token

 Now let's configure [Azure DevOps](https://dev.azure.com/) credentials so we can create a mock project for this lab.

+> [!NOTE]
+> If you do not have an Azure DevOps account you can sign up for free by following this [guide](https://learn.microsoft.com/azure/devops/user-guide/sign-up-invite-teammates?view=azure-devops&tabs=microsoft-account).
+Once you have an account you can create a new organization using these [instructions](https://learn.microsoft.com/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 1. Navigate to your [Azure DevOps](https://dev.azure.com/) organization in a new browser tab.
 1. Click on `User Settings` in top right corner, next to your profile picture.